 Today we will go back to some basic grammar.
 English language learners really struggle with English grammar, mostly because English breaks its own grammar rules in special cases.
-You often find that a rule applies 80% of the time and then for just 20% of the time special cases apply and the rule is different.
+You often find that a rule applies 80 percent of the time and then for just 20 percent of the time special cases apply and the rule is different.
 It’s frustrating to have to learn, and it results in grammar mistakes.

 Grammar, English grammar especially, is usually boring and just hard work.
 So discovering that you can acquire grammar just by listening to native English speakers is often a surprise to new listeners of our English audio podcasts.

 There is a big difference when we use the word ‘acquire’ vs ‘learn’ acquire is a process much more similar to the way you learned your first language as a child.
 A time when you were so young, before you could even read or write a language you were happily learning a language through listening.